wp-kit/tgmpa-integration/README.md

 # WPKit TGMPA Integration

-This is a Wordpress PHP Component to handle TGMPA Configuration.
+This is a Wordpress PHP Component that handles TGMPA Configuration.

 TGMPA (TGM Plugin Activation) is a PHP library that allows you to easily require or recommend plugins for your WordPress themes (and plugins).
 Read more about it [here](http://tgmpluginactivation.com/).